dee-me-tree-or-love/2imp20-dsl/assignment_3/docs/ail/wellformedness/wellformedness.md

 # Wellformedness for AIL

 ### General wellformedness
-- The label for each action, plant, asset and ovserver must be unique.
+- The label for each module, action, plant, asset and ovserver must be unique.
 -Every module must have at least one action and one asset.

 ### Plants wellformedness